Protect Critical Systems and Fight Cybercrime

 BACHELOR OF SCIENCE

-Our program is one of only 15 undergraduate programs in the nation to earn “The National Centers of Digital Forensics Academic Excellence” accreditation by Defense Cyber Crime Center (DC3).
+Our program is one of only 16 undergraduate programs in the nation to be designated a National Centers of Digital Forensics Academic Excellence (CDFAE) by the Department of Defense Cyber Crime Center (DC3).
 This designation recognizes a school that offers rigorous degree programs in information security to produce professionals capable of defending against the increasingly complex nature of cybercrime and intrusion in both government and industry.

 Want to go the extra mile?
 Our Bachelor’s to Master’s Option allows you to graduate with a master’s in as little as five years.